javos65/node-red-simpel-afvalwijzer/README.md

 4. Capable to edit your HASS config.yaml file (placed for synology at /usr/local/homeassistant/var/config/configuration.yaml

 This is the way it works:
-1. Node-red: scrape the API - use flow
+#1.
+Node-red: scrape the API
+- use afvalwijze_flows.json to import

-uses the api-link from the afvalwijzer app, loads json data, and parses the next 4 events.
+This uses the api-link from the afvalwijzer app, loads json data, and parses the next 4 events, spit it out to your mqtt server.

+ie gft moves toe : nodered/sensor/AFV/gft/state
+json code is by example : {
+  "device": "AFV",
+  "name": "Afvalwijzer",
+  "sequence": 0,
+  "ntype": "gft",
+  "type": "gft",
+  "datum": "2022-02-14",
+  "text": "14 Feb",
+  "epoch": 1644796800000
+}

+same for 'papier', 'restafval' and 'plastic'

 output is a json message containing the next 4 afvalwijzer events, postable for mqtt. alternativly the result is 4 json message for mqtt